Kenzō Shirai: 2017

-At the 2017 World Championships in Montreal, Shirai made the individual AA (IAA), FX and VT finals, medalling in each.
-In the IAA, he took bronze with an 86.431, just 0.017 behind silver-winning Lin Chaopan.
-In FX, Shirai defended his gold with 1.100 above 2nd-ranked Artem Dolgopyat.
-In VT, Shirai won title with tiniest margin above runner-up Igor Radivilov.
-Injuring hamstring, favourite Yang Hak Seon left.
-MAG 1st used new, top I (0.9) D-score here for the Miyachi on HB too.
+At the 2017 World Championships in Montreal, Shirai made the individual all-around, floor exercise, and vault finals, medalling in each.
+In the all-around, he won bronze with an 86.431, just 0.017 behind silver medal-winning Lin Chaopan.
+On floor exercise, Shirai defended his gold, earning a score 1.1 points ahead of second place finisher Artem Dolgopyat.
+On vault, Shirai won the title ahead of runner-up Igor Radivilov.